IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 External Tools
 ==============

-External tools can provide additional features that are not part of Dataverse itself, such as data exploration.
+External tools can provide additional features that are not part of Dataverse itself, such as data file previews and exploration.

 .. contents:: |toctitle|
   :local: